Shubbu03/CrediSol/README.md

-# CrediSol
+# CrediSOL

 > **Revolutionary peer-to-peer lending with zero-knowledge credit attestations on Solana**

-CrediSol is a cutting-edge DeFi protocol that enables undercollateralized lending using zero-knowledge proofs for privacy-preserving credit scoring.
-Built on Solana for lightning-fast transactions and minimal fees, CrediSol eliminates the need for excessive collateral while maintaining complete user privacy.
+CrediSOL is a cutting-edge DeFi protocol that enables undercollateralized lending using zero-knowledge proofs for privacy-preserving credit scoring.
+Built on Solana for lightning-fast transactions and minimal fees, CrediSOL eliminates the need for excessive collateral while maintaining complete user privacy.

 ## 🚀 Key Features